Manu-Andaluz/IceCream-WebPage/README.md

 # IceCream-WebPage

-This is a simple Web Page project to practice front-end and build a portfolio.(It's not finished)
+This is a project to practice some Front-End.
+(It is not finished)

+Este es un proyecto para practicar un poco de Front-End.
+(No está terminado)